 This afternoon was a challenging drive.
 Before leaving, I knew I had to drive through freezing rain.
-And all through the drive, there was ice on the trees and my antenna.
-But somehow the road never got slick.
+All through the drive, there was ice on the trees and my antenna.
+But somehow the road never really got slick.
 The ground was warm enough and the air temp was not that cold either.
-On the NWS ALY county map there were two counties I had to pass through with freezing rain warnings and Warren County — my destination — was right in the center of the Winter Storm Warning area.
+On the NWS ALY county forecast map there were two counties I had to pass through with freezing rain warnings but Warren County — my destination — was right in the center of the Winter Storm Warning.
 It’s a classic type for me.

-It started for me with St Patricks Day of 2007.
+It all started for me on St Patricks Day of 2007.
 That season I drove up in three consecutive storms to get some great skiing.
-If there is going to be potential for significant snow in the Adirondacks, it’s likely that Atlantic or Gulf moisture are involved.
+If there is going to be potential for significant snow in the Adirondacks, it’s likely that Atlantic or Gulf moisture is involved.

 It’s also likely to be pouring a cold rain in the New York metro area.
 Somewhere those two points there’s a transition zone.
 Sometimes the precipitation will go from rain to a rain/snow mix and then over to snow.
 That’s really no problem.
 Other times that transition can be a bit “exciting.”
 Sleet can really jam up your windshield if you don’t have a strategy for keeping it clear.
 Freezing rain can mean really long delays or worse.